 6. Demonstrate Knowledge

-Demonstrate what you've learned as a certified health care professional.
+Demonstrate what you've learned as a certified health education specialist.
 List the topics covered in lectures you attended, stay aware of and be prepared to discuss industry changes or topics affecting your potential workplace.
 Know your Seven Areas of Responsibility, which include:

 - program planning and implementation